ekaratnida/Data_Streaming_and_Realtime_Analytics/Week01/README.md

 1. Modify the slide by adding the images from this website, including big data, batch, and real-time processing
 2. https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/
 3. Add "redash" for visualization from druid
+4. Add "sparkml" or other tech like river, vowelrabbit, in betwee spark stream and druid.